Good night, Chef

 A Kickball to the Face

-But that initial high dropped to all-time lows this morning.
+But the higher you fly, the harder you fall, and that initial high dropped to all-time lows this morning.
 It hurts, it stings, it’s horrible.
+100 MPH into a brick wall pain.
 I want to cry.
 The air is being sucked out of the room at an alarming rate, and the world sure will be different.
 Maybe not your world, but my world certainly will be.
 Life will go on, but Anthony Bourdain will not be forgotten.
 I promise to live in his light through the gift of storytelling, and he will continue to be an inspiration for many generations, I promise his stories will live on.